-Unless the Owner requires otherwise, visual inspection and nondestructive testing (NDT) shall be performed on field welds in accordance with D1.5M/D1.5.
+Unless the Owner requires otherwise, visual inspection and NDT shall be performed on field welds in accordance with D1.5M/D1.5.
 Welds shall be evaluated for acceptance in accordance with D1.5M/D1.5.

-Plans or specifications shall indicate "tension or stress reversal areas" so Contractors know where to apply tension/stress reversal acceptance criteria under D1.5M/D1.5.
+Plans or specifications shall indicate "tension or stress reversal areas" so the Contractor knows where to apply tension/stress reversal acceptance criteria under D1.5M/D1.5.